To describe University policy and commitment regarding free speech and freedom of inquiry.

 Anyone who visits or participates in activities held on the UO campus.

-In January 2010, the Provost charged a work group, led by Russ Tomlin, to review and revise the current Campus Speakers policy.
+January 2010 - the Provost charged a work group, led by Russ Tomlin, to review and revise the current Campus Speakers policy.
 The work group included representatives from the faculty (Margie Paris-Law, Tim Gleason-SOJC), administration (Brian Smith-VPFA, Kathie Stanley-VPSA, and Beverlee Stilwell-Provost Office) and General Counsel (Randy Geller).
 The workgroup was also supported administratively by Pam Palanuk and Marilyn Skalberg.

 The workgroup developed a draft policy that was discussed with the Faculty Advisory Council, the Deans, and Leadership Council.
 The draft policy was posted for comment on both the Provost's and Senate websites.